toinsson/pyrealsense/README.md

 ## Possible Pull Requests

-- improvments to the documentation
-- more functionality from `rs.h`
-- boiler plate code (Qt example?)
-- support for several cameras in offline module
-- continuous integration for Windows and MacOs
+Contributions are always welcome.
 Make sure to push to the `dev` branch.